PeishiJiang/DART-PFLOTRAN/README.md

 # DART-PFLOTRAN

-This is an software framework for integrating [PFLOTRAN](www.pflotran.org) and [DART](https://www.image.ucar.edu/DAReS/DART/).
-The objective is to allow user to conduct ensemble data assimilation on PFLOTRAN by using DART assimilation engine.
+This is a software framework for integrating [PFLOTRAN](www.pflotran.org) and [DART](https://www.image.ucar.edu/DAReS/DART/).
+The objective is to allow users to conduct ensemble data assimilation on PFLOTRAN by using DART assimilation engine.

 **Jiang, P.**, X. Chen, K. Chen, J. Anderson, N. Nancy, T. Hoar, M. E. Gharamti (2021).
 DART-PFLOTRAN: An Ensemble-based Data Assimilation System for Estimating Subsurface Flow and Transport Model Parameters.
-Environmental Modeling and Software, *in prep*.
+Environmental Modeling and Software, https://doi.org/10.1016/j.envsoft.2021.105074.

 ## Prerequisites

-It requires the installations of several packages, PFLOTRAN, DART.
+It requires the installation of several packages, PFLOTRAN, and DART.

 ### Install packages
 The following packages should be installed first. **Note that** it is recommended to install the Python packages and netCDF4 fortran interfaces using [conda virtual environment](./INSTALL_CONDA_VIRT_ENV.md) .